DavidWells/davidwells-legacy-site/content/talks/2016-05-25-atthefrontend-building-react-component-libraries.md

 layout: Talk
 ---

+# Building a React Component Library for your Organization

 Over the past 8 months, I have been overhauling the UI at MuleSoft, from angular/bootstrap stack over to React/Redux/ES6/PostCSS.

 During this process, I built out a reusable React component library seen here: http://ux.mulesoft.com/ for Mulesoft developers (about 110 devs) to consume.